Last Updated on

-A good rule of thumb to remember is that shorter rods are good for short casting distances while longer rods have a greater casting distance.
+A good rule of thumb to remember is that shorter rods are good for short casting distances while long rods have a greater casting distance.

 On the small end, a tiny 4 foot rod can serve you well for close-in fishing.
 Short rods also have a lot less bend, so if you are fishing for big, trophy size fish, you may want to think about using a shorter rod.